rahulvikhe/personal-portfolio-v1/content/projects/portfolio.md

 showInProjects: true
 ---

-The first iteration of rahulvikhe.com built with Gatsby and hosted with AWS.
+The first iteration of rahulvikhe.com built with Node.js and hosted with AWS.

 Code snippets and components have been adapted from Brittany Chiang's project